hello-abhishek/hf-take-home-programming-challenges/SOFTWARE-ENGINEER.md

 #### Tasks

-1. Create a single-page application which allows an end user
+1. Create a single-page application (SPA) which allows an end user
 - create/read/update/delete [recipies](https://www.hellofresh.com.au/recipes/).
 Render recipies as paginated list, display a selected data points.
 - create/read/update/delete [weekly menu](https://www.hellofresh.com.au/plans/).
 Render weekly menu as paginated list (typically 52 weeks in a year).
 - assign [recipies](https://www.hellofresh.com.au/recipes/) to weekly [weekly menu](https://www.hellofresh.com.au/plans/)
 2. You can use mock data or APIs, else you create REST/GraphQL endpoints
 3. Write a few unit tests and end-to-end tests for components
 4. Write CI/CD pipeline using Github action and deploy app to Github Pages
+5. Bonus point if you add Google Authentication and protect routes.

 ### Recommended Technology Stack
 Choose the one you are most familiar.